-When heart experts talk about prevention, they usually refer to one of three types: Secondary, primary and primordial prevention.
-(9) All three have similar elements, but different starting times and different effects.
+When heart experts talk about prevention, they usually refer to one of three types: secondary, primary and primordial prevention.
+All three have similar elements, but different starting times and different effects.

-1. Secondary prevention.
-These efforts are started after someone has a heart attack or stroke, undergoes angioplasty or bypass surgery, or develops some other form of cardiovascular disease.
+- Secondary prevention.
+These efforts are started after someone has a heart attack or stroke, undergoes angioplasty or bypass surgery, or develops some other form of heart disease.
 It involves taking medications like aspirin and/or a cholesterol-lowering statin, quitting smoking and losing weight if needed, exercising more, and following a healthy diet.
-Although secondary prevention may sound like closing the barn door after the horse has gone, it isn’t.
-These steps can prevent a second heart attack or stroke, halt the progression of cardiovascular disease, and prevent early death.
+Although secondary prevention may sound like “closing the barn door after the horse has gone,” it isn’t.
+These steps can prevent a second heart attack or stroke, halt the progression of heart disease, and prevent early death.
 It may be obvious, but the number one killer of individuals who survive a first heart attack is a second heart attack.

-2. Primary prevention.
-Primary prevention aims to keep an individual at risk of cardiovascular disease from having a first heart attack or stroke, needing angioplasty or surgery, or developing some other form of cardiovascular disease.
+- Primary prevention.
+Primary prevention aims to keep an individual at risk of heart disease from having a first heart attack or stroke, needing angioplasty or surgery, or developing some other form of heart disease.
 Primary prevention is usually aimed at people who already have developed cardiovascular risk factors, such as high blood pressure or high cholesterol.
-It focuses on controlling worrisome risk factors.
-As with secondary prevention, primary prevention relies on making healthy lifestyle changes and, if needed, taking medications.
-But the appearance of worrisome cardiovascular risk factors means that inflammation, atherosclerosis, and/or endothelial dysfunction are already at work and, in most cases, aren’t reversible.
+As with secondary prevention, primary prevention focuses on controlling these risk factors by making healthy lifestyle changes and, if needed, taking medications.
+That said, the appearance of worrisome cardiovascular risk factors means that inflammation, atherosclerosis, and/or endothelial dysfunction are already at work and, in most cases, aren’t reversible.

-3. Primordial prevention.
-The word “primordial” means persisting from the beginning.
-Primordial prevention involves working to prevent inflammation, atherosclerosis, and endothelial dysfunction from taking hold, and thus prevent the appearance of risk factors such as high blood pressure, high cholesterol, excess weight, and ultimately cardiovascular events.
-Once rarely discussed, primordial prevention is now the cornerstone of the American Heart Association’s definition of ideal cardiovascular health and efforts to help people achieve it.
-(9) As its name implies, the sooner you can start practicing primordial prevention—ideally from childhood on—the more likely you are to achieve it and protect yourself from cardiovascular disease.
+- Primordial prevention.
+The word “primordial” means existing from the beginning.
+Primordial prevention involves working to prevent inflammation, atherosclerosis, and endothelial dysfunction from taking hold, and thus prevent risk factors such as high blood pressure, high cholesterol, excess weight, and ultimately cardiovascular events.
+Once rarely discussed, primordial prevention is now the cornerstone of the American Heart Association’s definition of ideal heart health and efforts to help people achieve it.
+As its name implies, the sooner you can start practicing primordial prevention—ideally from childhood on—the more likely you are to achieve it and protect yourself from heart disease.

-Steps for the primordial prevention of cardiovascular disease
+Steps for the primordial prevention of heart disease

-Four key choices can dramatically reduce your chances of developing cardiovascular risk factors and ultimately cardiovascular disease.
+Four key choices can dramatically reduce your chances of developing cardiovascular risk factors and ultimately heart disease.
 All four are important.
-Here they are listed by how much they contribute to cardiovascular health, and we explain how you can put each of these into practice.
+Below, each choice is listed in order of significance to heart health, along with ways to put each into practice.

 1. Not smoking

-One of the best things you can do for your health is not use tobacco in any form.
+One of the best things you can do for your health is to not use tobacco in any form.
 Tobacco use is a hard-to-break habit that can slow you down, make you sick, and shorten your life.
-A key way it does this is by contributing to cardiovascular disease.
+One way it does this is by contributing to heart disease.

-In fact, researchers examined the relationship between cigarette smoking and smoking cessation on mortality in a study of over 100,000 women, published in JAMA.
-During this decades-long prospective study, approximately 64% of deaths among current smokers and 28% of deaths among former smokers were attributable to cigarette smoking.
+In fact, researchers examining the relationship between cigarette smoking and smoking cessation on mortality during a decades-long perspective study of over 100,000 women found that approximately 64% of deaths among current smokers and 28% of deaths among former smokers were attributable to cigarette smoking.

 The nicotine that tobacco products deliver is one of the most addictive substances around.
 That makes tobacco use one of the toughest unhealthy habits to break.
-But don’t get discouraged; many smokers do quit.
+But don’t get discouraged; many smokers do quit!
 In fact, in the United States today there are more ex-smokers than smokers.
-(10) To learn more about the hazards of smoking, the benefits of quitting, and tips for quitting, see “Not Smoking” on The Nutrition Source.
+Learn more about the hazards of smoking, the benefits of quitting, and tips for quitting from the Centers for Disease Control and Prevention.

 2. Maintaining a healthy weight

-In a study of over one million women, body-mass index (BMI) was shown to be a strong risk factor for coronary heart disease.
-Research showed incidence of coronary heart disease increases progressively with BMI.
-(14)
+In a study of over one million women, body-mass index (BMI) was a strong risk factor for coronary heart disease.
+The incidence of coronary heart disease increases progressively with BMI.

-- Those who gained more than 22 pounds had an even larger risk of developing these diseases.
-(11, 15-18)
+- Those who gained more than 22 pounds had an even greater risk of developing these diseases.
+[4,8-11]

-Weight and height go hand in hand.
+Weight and height go hand-in-hand.
 The taller you are, the more you weigh.
 That’s why researchers have devised several measures that account for both weight and height.
-The one most commonly used is the body-mass index (BMI)
+The one most commonly used is BMI.

-- You can calculate your BMI by dividing your weight in kilograms by your height in meters squared.
-You can also use an online BMI calculator or BMI table
+- You can calculate your BMI by dividing your weight in kilograms by your height in meters squared (kg/m2).
+You can also use an online BMI calculator or BMI table.

-- A healthy BMI is under 25.
-Overweight is defined as a BMI of 25 to 29.9, and obesity is defined as a BMI of 30 or higher.
+- A healthy BMI is under 25 kg/m2.
+Overweight is defined as a BMI of 25 to 29.9 kg/m2, and obesity is defined as a BMI of 30 kg/m2

 - Waist size matters, too.
-An expert panel convened by the National Institutes of Health identified these useful benchmarks: Men should aim for a waist size below 40 inches and women should aim for a waist size below 35 inches.
-(19)
+In people who are not overweight, waist size may be an even more telling warning sign of increased health risks than BMI.
+An expert panel convened by the National Institutes of Health identified these useful benchmarks: Men should aim for a waist size below 40 inches (102 cm) and women should aim for a waist size below 35 inches (88 cm).

 - Getting regular physical activity is one of the best things you can do for your health.
 It lowers the risk of heart disease, diabetes, stroke, high blood pressure, osteoporosis, and certain cancers, and it can also help control stress, improve sleep, boost mood, keep weight in check, and reduce the risk of falling and improve cognitive function in older adults.

 - It doesn’t take marathon training to see real health gains.
-A 30-minute brisk walk on five days of the week is all most people need.
+A 30-minute brisk walk five days of the week will provide important benefits for most people.
 Getting any amount of exercise is better than none.

-For years, research into connections between diet and heart disease focused on individual nutrients like cholesterol, types of fats, and specific vitamins and minerals.
-This work has been revealing, but it has also generated some dead ends, along with myths and confusion about what constitutes healthy eating.
+For years, research into connections between diet and heart disease focused on individual nutrients like cholesterol (and foods high in dietary cholesterol, like eggs), types of fats, and specific vitamins and minerals.
+This work has been revealing, but it has also generated some dead ends, along with myths and confusion about what constitutes a heart-healthy diet.
 That’s because people eat food, not nutrients.

-- The best diet for preventing cardiovascular disease is one that is full of fruits and vegetables, whole grains (28), nuts , fish, poultry, and vegetable oils; includes alcohol in moderation, if at all; and goes easy on red and processed meats, sugary beverages, sodium, and trans fat.
+- The best diet for preventing heart disease is one that is full of fruits and vegetables, whole grains, nuts, fish, poultry, and vegetable oils; includes alcohol in moderation, if at all; and goes easy on red and processed meats, refined carbohydrates, foods and beverages with added sugar, sodium, and foods with trans fat.

 - A randomized controlled trial found that a Mediterranean diet supplemented with extra-virgin olive oil or nuts, both rich sources of unsaturated fat, reduced the incidence of major cardiovascular events amongst patients with cardiovascular disease over a 4.8-year follow-up period.